Wood & Cedar Fencing For Austin, TX

 The majority of the industry has transitioned to a 5/8″ thick fence picket… 1/2” thick in some cases.
 Not Viking.
 Our supply of raw material is as secure as ever and we’ll continue to mill a true ¾” and sometimes a 7/8” thick fence picket for our customers.
 We’re also, the only fence company in Texas to also offer a 5/4″ fence board (on a custom order basis)

-Western Red Cedar requires no chemical treatment or kiln drying, so it has a much lower carbon footprint and environmental impact than inferior materials like pine, spruce and fir.
+Red Cedar requires no chemical treatment or kiln drying, so it has a much lower carbon footprint and environmental impact than inferior materials like pine, spruce and fir.

-Western Red Cedar’s growth is limited to British Columbia (B.C.).
+Red Cedar’s growth is limited to British Columbia (B.C.).
 Only 1% of B.C.’s cedar growing stock is harvested each year, according to the Ministry of Forests, and soon after logging, public lands must be reforested with species suited to the site.
-The Western Red Cedar Lumber Association estimates that three trees are planted for each that is harvested.
+The Red Cedar Lumber Association estimates that three trees are planted for each that is harvested.